 Base Coat: I have tried so many base coats on my quest for my Holy Grail base coat.
 I use different base coats for different things, so I’ll share the list here.

--Ridge Filler: When I wear a polish that needs very thin coats or is unforgiving, I use Seche Base.
-Seche Base is by far the best stand alone ridge filler I have used.
+-Ridge Filler: When I wear a polish that needs very thin coats or is unforgiving, I use Simply Smooth from NailCareHQ.com .
+Simply Smooth is an inexpensive base coat ($4.99) but it is the best ridge filling base coat I’ve tried.

 Cuticles: I have very sensitive cuticles and they are very problematic.
 I’m also very hard on them since I do alot of cleaning, pulling weeds, and fixing broken toys.
 I’m also a compulsive hand-washer and I mix my own flavored nictone juice for electronic cigarettes, so I also play with chemicals.
 My cuticles used to be 100% worse than they are now.
 Here are the products that helped me get back to decent cuticles from cracked, bleeding, torn, non-existant cuticles with tons of hangnails.